nhejazi/PH240D-project2015/README.md

 Project Title: _Finding Gene Signatures Unique to Benzene Exposure_

-Where to find things (roadmap):
+Roadmap (or, where to find things):

-* scripts - contains most R code used in gathering data and extracting results.
+* scripts/ - contains most R code used in gathering data and extracting results
-* slides - contains the slide deck produced for the talk given on this project.
+* slides/ - contains the slide deck produced for the talk given on this project
-* paper - contains the full report detailing motivations and results obtained.
+* paper/ - contains the full report detailing motivations and results obtained